Table of Contents

 Pathophysiology of Acute Otitis Media

 The different viral and bacterial agents associated with acute otitis media are responsible for acute inflammation of the nasopharynx and the Eustachian tube.
 This is associated with increased pressure in the middle ear and stasis.
-Most likely, viral inflammation is the first step in the pathology which is followed by bacterial colonization due to stasis.
+Most likely, viral inflammation is the first step in the pathology and is then followed by bacterial colonization due to stasis.

 Clinical Presentation of Acute Otitis Media